RESEARCH STARTER

 Inhaled SOD appears to be useful for premature infants, helping to prevent a condition called respiratory distress syndrome.
 However, the only evidence for the benefits of any oral form of SOD is a study in animals involving the special liposome form of the supplement mentioned above.
 It found possible anti-inflammatory effects.

 Other uses include controlling bladder inflammation, osteoarthritis, scleroderma, and urinary tract disorders.
-SOD has also been proposed to treat the pain and inflammation associated with gout and been offered as a treatment for paraquat poisoning.
-Paraquat is a herbicide that produces harmful free radicals.
+SOD has also been proposed to treat the pain and inflammation associated with gout and has been offered as a treatment for paraquat poisoning.
+Paraquat is an herbicide that produces harmful free radicals.
 In general, SOD has been proposed as a means of protection against free radicals, which can lead to chronic health conditions.
 Early research suggests SOD may help improve rejection rates among kidney transplant recipients.
 Finally, SOD may offer cardiovascular protection.

 Safety Issues